 The Seafood Watch criteria define stocks with up-to-date information as those that have stock assessments that are less than 3 years old, or regular monitoring every 1-3 years.
-There are up-to-date stock assessments for over 75% of the main stocks caught in each of the non-nearshore groundfish fisheries, and as such these fisheries receive a score of "highly effective".
-In contrast, less than 60% of the stocks in the two nearshore fisheries have up-to-date assessments.
-Scientific research and monitoring is scored "moderately effective" for the nearshore fisheries.
+As there are up-to-date stock assessments for over 66.0% of the main stocks caught in each of the non-nearshore groundfish fisheries, these fisheries receive a score of "highly effective".